confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 * Add TIMESTAMP type to KSQL
 * Support TIMESTAMP arithmetic and comparisons
+* Allow window units (HOUR, DAY etc) to be used in timestamp functions
 * Support TIMESTAMP usage in STRUCT, MAP and ARRAY
 * Serialization and de-serialization of TIMESTAMPs to Avro, JSON, Protobuf and Delimited formats
 * Update existing built-in functions to use the TIMESTAMP data type
-* Casting between TIMESTAMP and BIGINT
+* Casting TIMESTAMP to and from BIGINT and STRING

 ## What is not in scope
 * Changing the ROWTIME data type.
 We will eventually want this to happen, but that is a separate